EESSI/docs/docs/blog/posts/2026/03/eessi-musica.md

 computing and research powered by scientific software.
 The flagship cluster VSC-1 was in service from 2009-2015, succeeded by a series of clusters (2-5)[^1].
-VSC 4 and 5 are the two clusters that remain in service as of 2025, they will be joined at the end of the year by a new cluster MUSICA, which stands for Multi-Site Compute Austria.
+VSC 4 and 5 are the two clusters that remain in service as of 2026, they will be joined in April 2026 by a new cluster MUSICA, which stands for Multi-Site Compute Austria.
 MUSICA is a GPU centric cluster run on OpenStack and has so far been the main testing ground for our initial experiments with EasyBuild and EESSI.

 The management of the software stack at ASC evolved along the following
 lines: